ucd-library/ror-extend-demo/index.md

 ## Authority

 It is expected that different stakeholders, eg. funders and publishers may define the hierarchical arrangement of a ROR organization.
 They may, or may not actually be associated with that ROR organization at the present time.
-In our best practices, we outline that a separate file needs to be created each institution before further aggregation files are created.
+In our best practices, we outline that a separate file needs to be created for each institution before further aggregation files are created.
 Consequtive users will re-use the same file.
 As the project develops further, we hope that a representative of each institution will update and complete the file for their institution.
 Our schema accounts for changes that the institutional user may want to make to the file.

 ### Official Authority